MicrosoftDocs/security/zero-trust/deploy/identity.md

 Follow these steps:

-1. [Roll out Azure AD MFA (P1)](/azure/active-directory/authentication/howto-mfa-getstarted).
+1. [Roll out Microsoft Entra multifactor authentication (P1)](/azure/active-directory/authentication/howto-mfa-getstarted).
 This is a foundational piece of reducing user session risk.
 As users appear on new devices and from new locations, being able to respond to an MFA challenge is one of the most direct ways that your users can teach us that these are familiar devices/locations as they move around the world (without having administrators parse individual signals).

 2. [Block legacy authentication](/azure/active-directory/conditional-access/block-legacy-authentication).
 One of the most common attack vectors for malicious actors is to use stolen/replayed credentials against legacy protocols, such as SMTP, that cannot do modern security challenges.

 ### II.
 Conditional Access policies gate access and provide remediation activities

-Azure AD Conditional Access (CA) analyzes signals such as user, device, and location to automate decisions and enforce organizational access policies for resource.
-You can use CA policies to apply access controls like multi-factor authentication (MFA).
+Microsoft Entra Conditional Access (CA) analyzes signals such as user, device, and location to automate decisions and enforce organizational access policies for resource.
+You can use CA policies to apply access controls like multifactor authentication (MFA).
 CA policies allow you to prompt users for MFA when needed for security and stay out of users' way when not needed.

 :::image type="content" source="../media/diagram-conditional-access-policies.png" alt-text="Diagram of Conditional Access policies in Zero Trust." border="false":::